cdjames/Htmlml/readme.md

   a href=google.com t=google"
 ```

-If you only want to change the text delimiter, just use `Htmlify::LINE_DELIM` (or "\n") as the second parameter.
+If you only want to change the text delimiter, just use `Htmlml::LINE_DELIM` (or "\n") as the second parameter.

 ## Limitations
 Currently, your markup string can't contain actual tabs (spaces only).